ndanny/stable-diffusion-codespaces/README.md

 ### Step 3: Download a Stable Diffusion model

-Next, we're going to download a stable diffusion model (a checkpoint file) from [HuggingFace](https://huggingface.co) and put it in the `models/Stable-diffusion` folder.
-These models are often big (2-10GB), so here's a trick to retrieve it and put it in your Codespace in seconds without using any of your internet bandwidth.
+Next, we're going to download a Stable Diffusion model (a checkpoint file) from [HuggingFace](https://huggingface.co) and put it in the `models/Stable-diffusion` folder.
+These models are often big (2-10GB), so here's a trick to download a model and store it in your Codespace environment in seconds without using your own internet bandwidth.

 1. Find a model you want to use in HuggingFace.
 It could be the general purpose Stable Diffusion model [stabilityai/stable-diffusion-2-1](https://huggingface.co/stabilityai/stable-diffusion-2-1) or a fine-tuned model such as [prompthero/openjourney-v2](https://huggingface.co/prompthero/openjourney-v2).
 2. Once you find a model you want to work with, click on the **Files and versions tab** and look for a file that ends with `.ckpt`.
-Click that model's link and you'll be navigated to that checkpoint file's page.
+Click that model's link and you'll be directed to that checkpoint file's page.
 3. Right click the **download** link and copy the URL.

     <img src="assets/hf_download_link.png" width="500" />
-4. Back in your Codespace terminal, navigate to the `models/Stable-diffusion` folder and download the model to this folder using the following command (replace the link with the URL you copied).
+4. Back in your Codespace terminal, navigate to the `models/Stable-diffusion` folder and download the model in this folder using the following command (replace the link below with the URL you copied if you want).

     ```
     cd models/Stable-diffusion && wget https://huggingface.co/prompthero/openjourney-v2/resolve/main/openjourney-v2.ckpt && cd ../..